AGHIOS GEORGIOS CASTLE

 MYCENEAN TOMBS – MAZARAKATA

-Significant tombs that testify the existence of an important Mycenaean settlement.
+Significant tombs that testify to the existence of an important Mycenaean settlement.
 The findings from the excavations include Mycenaean art jewelry.

 ROMAN VILLA – SKALA